 Being gifted does not necessarily mean that a child is a straight-A student.
 They may get poor grades and leave their parents frustrated and wondering what to do.
 For example, some gifted children are perfectionists and won’t turn in an assignment out of fear of the evaluation that follows.

-The State of California defines gifted students as those pupils who demonstrate a capacity for excellence far beyond that of other children their age.
+Our program serves pupils who demonstrate a capacity for excellence far beyond that of other children their age.
 The way they learn includes a range of characteristics that may require instructional modifications, generally called Gifted and Talented Education (GATE) services.
-In Campbell Union School District, about 12% of our students are identified as gifted.

 How do we identify students for GATE services?